 Do you have a foster care program?

 Yes, and the whole family can help with this rewarding job!
 We’re always looking for people who can provide temporary care and housing to young or ill animals.
 The animals would live with you for a period of a few weeks, until they can be returned to the SPCA for adoption.
-You can learn about the program on our website Foster Program.
+You can learn about the program on our Foster page.

 Is there a minimum time commitment?

 Yes.
-If you have an animal-care job, we request that you agree to volunteer for at least two hours per week, for at least a year.
+If you have an animal-care job, we request that you agree to volunteer for at least four hours per week, for at least a year.
 (You’re welcome to commit to a longer shift, if your schedule allows it.)
 We apologize for imposing such stringent requirements.
 The reason is this: the staff and existing volunteers invest substantial time and effort into training new “recruits”.
 Having a large turn-over would put a strain on everyone involved.

 However, there are some exceptions to this rule.
 Please see the explanation further below.